Mbaliii/Mbaliii/README.md

 - 💬 Ask me about ReactJS and React-Native.
 - 📫 How to reach me: mbalikhumalo408@gmail.com or my social-media accounts on my profile.
 - 😄 Pronouns: Hers/His
-- ⚡ Fun fact: I love exploring a lot of stuff
+- ⚡ Fun fact: I love exploring a lot of things